Azure/azure-sdk-for-js/documentation/using-azure-identity.md

   which uniquely identifies your resource
 - A [user-assigned
   identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity#adding-a-user-assigned-identity)
-  which can be assigned to your application (and others)
+  which can be assigned to your resource (and others)

-Once your application has an identity assigned, that identity can be granted access to Azure resources through role assignments.
-If you are using a system-assigned identity, you can just create an instance of `ManagedIdentityCredential` without any configuration.
+Once your resource has an identity assigned, that identity can be granted access to other Azure services through role assignments.

+If you have configured your resource to use a system-assigned identity, you can just create an instance of `ManagedIdentityCredential` without any configuration.
 For user-assigned identities, you must provide the `clientId` of the managed identity you wish to use for authentication.

 More information on configuring and using managed identities can be found in the [Managed identities for Azure